Lawn Aeration Service

 We see a mix of both warm-season and cool-season lawns in this area.
 Some homes have both types of grass on the same property.
 That is why it is important to select a lawn care company that is skilled in aeration for your type of lawn.

-Aeration is also called core aeration.
+Lawn aeration is also commonly referred to as core aeration.
 This is an important service for all lawn varieties (both warm and cool).
 Aeration is the process of perforating the soil, by removing a core or small plugs of soil and depositing that core on the surface to break down.
 The aeration process also helps to remove any thatch layer that might exist, although some lawns may still require dethatching.

 Warm-season grasses such as Bermuda and Zoysia should be aerated after they have fully returned from dormancy and are in their peak growing season.
 The timing of this depends on location but in the North Dallas, TX area it typically occurs between late June-August.
 Warm-season turf does not require overseeding.